Construction of set-valued dual processes on manifolds: Intertwined dual processes: existence in connection with Stoke's formula

 To describe the generator $\wi\SL$ of $(\wi D_t)_{t\geq 0}$ we must introduce the following notations.
 For any smooth function $k$ on $M$, consider the mapping $F_k$ on $\cD^{2+\alpha}$ by \bq \fo D\in \cD^{2+\alpha},\qquad F_k(D)&\df& \int_D k\, d\mu\eq For any $k,g\in \cC^\iy(M)$ and any $D\in \cD^{2+\alpha}$, define \bqn{6.7} \wi \SL[F_k](D)&\df&\usm ^{\partial D}(k)\f{\usm^{\partial D}(\partial D)}{\mu(D)}-\f12 \usm^{\partial D}(\langle \n k, N^D\rangle )\\ \Gamma_{\wi\SL}[F_k, F_g](D)&\df& \int_{\pa D} k\, d\usm\int_{\pa D} g\, d\usm \eqn Next consider $\fA$ the algebra consisting of the functionals of the form $\fF\df\ff(F_{k_1}, ..., F_{k_n})$, where $n\in\ZZ_+$, $k_1, ..., k_n\in \cC^\iy(M)$ and $\ff\st \cR\ri \RR$ is a $\cC^\iy$ mapping, with $\cR$ an open subset of $\RR^n$ containing the image of $\cD^{2+\alpha}$ by $(F_{k_1}, ..., F_{k_n})$.
 For such a functional $\fF$, define \bqn{fLfF} \wi\SL[\fF] &\df& \sum_{l=1}^n \pa_j\ff(F_{k_1}, ..., F_{k_n}) \wi\SL[F_{k_l}]\\&& \nonumber+\sum_{j,l\in\lin 1,n\rin}^n \pa_{j,l}\ff(F_{k_1}, ..., F_{k_n})\Gamma_{\wi\SL} [F_{k_j},F_{k_l}]\eqn To two elements of $\fA$, $\fF\df\ff(F_{k_1}, ..., F_{k_n})$ and $\fG\df\fg(F_{g_1}, ..., F_{g_m})$, we also associate \bqn{GfF} \Gamma_{\wi\SL} [\fF,\fG]&\df&\!\!\!\!\sum_{l\in\lin n\rin, j\in\lin m\rin} \pa_l\ff(F_{k_1}, ..., F_{k_n})\pa_j\fg(F_{g_1}, ..., F_{g_m})\Gamma_{\wi\SL} [F_{k_l},F_{g_j}] \eqn

-\begin{remark} To see that the above definitions are non-ambiguous, since a priori they could depend on the writing of $\fF\in\fA$ under the form $\ff(F_{k_1}, ..., F_{k_n})$ and similarly for $\fG$, see Remark 2 of \cite{CM:19}.
+\begin{remark} To see that the above definitions are non-ambiguous, since a priori they could depend on the writing of $\fF\in\fA$ under the form $\ff(F_{k_1}, ..., F_{k_n})$ and similarly for $\fG$, see Remark 2 of \cite{zbMATH07470497}.
 More generally, the forms of \eqref{fLfF} and \eqref{GfF} are consequences of the diffusion feature of $\wi\SL$, for more on the subject, see e.g.\ the book of Bakry, Gentil and Ledoux \cite{MR3155209}. \end{remark}

 \begin{remark} In the above considerations, $\wi\SL$ was defined on $\cD^{2+\a}$, but from now on, $\wi\SL$ will stand for the restriction of this generator to $\cF^{\a,\e}$ and will be zero on $\cD^{2+\a}\setminus\cF^{\a,\e}$, in accordance with Definition \ref{D6.1}.
-Similarly, all stochastic differential equations will be valid only up to the stopping time $\tau_\e$. \end{remark}
+Similarly, all stochastic differential equations will be valid only up to the stopping time $\tau_\e$ (which was defined after Definition \ref{D6.1}) or $\wi\tau_\e$ (defined after \eqref{6.5mod0}). \end{remark}

 The interest of Assumption \ref{A6.1} comes from the following result: \begin{thm} Let $(x,D)\mapsto f^D(x)$ and $(x,D)\mapsto \sigma_{\mathrm c}^D(x)$ satisfy Assumption~\ref{A6.1}.
 Then equation~\eqref{6.5} has a solution $\di \left(X_{t}, D_t\right)_{t\geq 0}$ started at $D_0\in \SF^{\a, \e}$, $X_0\sim \SU(D_0)$.
 Moreover the processes $\di \left(X_{t}\right)_{t\geq 0}$ and $\di \left(D_{t}\right)_{t\geq 0}$ are $\tau_\e$-intertwined. \end{thm} \begin{proof}